-ReFrame's configuration file can be either a JSON file or a Python file storing the site configuration in a JSON-formatted string.
-The latter format is useful in cases that you want to generate configuration parameters on-the-fly, since ReFrame will import that Python file and the load the resulting configuration.
-In the following we will use a Python-based configuration file also for historical reasons, since it was the only way to configure ReFrame in versions prior to 3.0.
+ReFrame's configuration can be either in JSON or in Python format and can be split into multiple files.
+The Python format is useful in cases that you want to generate configuration parameters on-the-fly, since ReFrame will import that Python file and the load the resulting configuration.
+In the following we will use a single Python-based configuration file also for historical reasons, since it was the only way to configure ReFrame in versions prior to 3.0.